 However, whilst it seems conceptually appealing, a review of (again!) the data shows that all is not as we might expect.

-What the data highlights is that most consumers buy from a repertoire of brands.
+What the data highlight is that most consumers buy from a repertoire of brands.
 In Sharp’s words they are “polygamously loyal” to a range of brands not an individual one.
 Brands gain most of their purchases from people who also buy other brands in the category.
-This is also consistent with the NBD Dirichlet fact that most buyers of my brand are “light”.
+This is also consistent with the NBD Dirichlet fact that most buyers of a brand are “light”.

 This means of course that advertising doesn’t convert or persuade!
 (What it does instead is remind, and build salient memories that connect the product to the brand and the category.
 It can then be recalled in buying situations).